MichaelCade/90DaysOfDevOps/Days/day35.md

 ---
 ## The Big Picture: Git - Version Control

 Before we get into git, we need to understand what version control is and why?
-In this opener for Git, we will take a look at what version control is, the basics of git.
+In this opener for Git, we will take a look at what version control is, and the basics of git.

 ### What is Version Control?